kotivo/public/api/v1/devices.rst

 .. http:put:: /controllers/(int:controller_id)/modules/(int:module_id)

-	Creates a new device according to parameters - controller_id, label, serial_number and ferification_code are required, type can not be sot through this method. type is set outside of api.
+	Creates a new device according to parameters - controller_id, and module_id are required, type can not be set through this method. type is set outside of api.
 Proper functionality requires type != 0.
 If physical device is found, controller gets and sets type accordingly

+	:<json string label: Label of the device
+	:<json int serial number: Serial number for the device :<json string verification code: Required verification code for authentication purposes :<json boolean weather_station: Whether or not this device is used as a weather station :<json object metadata: All the misc. data

-	Example response:
+	Example request body:

 	.. code-block:: json

 		{
-			"success": true,
-			"data": {
-				"id": 28,
 			"label": "puttis",
 			"serial_number": 100000,
 			"verification_code": "12345678",
-				"type": 0,
-				"connected": false,
 			"weather_station": false,
-				"error": {
-					"code": 0,
-					"msg": "Messages not in use so far."
-				},
 			"metadata": []
-			}
 		}